tongzhouxu/mashpit/paper/paper.md

 # Performance

 We evaluated Mashpit's performance using 1000 query genomes against _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_ Mashpit taxon databases, built from SNP clusters defined by NCBI pathogen detection in January 2024.
 To assess sensitivity, we randomly selected 1000 newly added genomes post-January 2024 and examined Mashpit's ability to identify the true SNP cluster within the top output hits.
 The average speed of the query is shown in Figure A(\autoref{fig:figure}).
-The rate of true SNP clusters in the top rate with different thresholds is shown in Figure B(\autoref{fig:figure}).
+The rate of true SNP clusters being in the top hits with different thresholds is shown in Figure B(\autoref{fig:figure}).

 # Discussion